 Last, it can also refer to the online trade between two private individuals: this is known as C2C.
 The trader will operate from a website.
-This can be their own website or marketplace site, such as Amazon or eBay, or they can trade from another party located in another country.
+This can be their website or marketplace site, such as Amazon or eBay, or trading as an Amazon FBA business, or they can trade from another party located in another country.

 What are the risks for cross-border eCommerce?

 Nothing is without risks: cross-border eCommerce has its own set of issues.
 These issues include:

 This is one of the biggest concerns for merchants when purchases are made from abroad.
 To overcome this, a reliable payment service is needed.
 However, this system should know the local clients’ hidden costs.